 - Our Vampires Are Different: The Yara-ma-yha-who, who didn't drain blood for sustenance, but to keep its victims weak.
 Instead, it ate the person, and regurgitated them after some time, leaving them slightly redder than before.
 This process is repeated until the victim becomes a Yara-ma-yha-who themselves.
 Also, they were diurnal.

-- Trickster Archetype: Bamapana, the trickster god from tales of the Yolngu people.
+- Trickster God: Bamapana, from tales of the Yolngu people.
+Crow is also one in Kulin stories.